-The Office of the Dean of Students provides an easy to use reporting tool to share concerns about student behaviors.
-If you recognize signs of distress or observe disruptive behavior, submit an online report through the Care Network (also found on the myAU.american.edu portal under the Life@AU tab).
+Every member of the AU Community can access the Care Network by submitting an online form called a Care Report.
+This Care Report is processed by the Office of the Dean of Students and assigned to a DOS representative who then reaches out to the individual to get them connected with resources and support.
+If you recognize signs of distress or observe disruptive behavior, submit an online report to the Care Network (also found on the myAU.american.edu portal under the Life@AU tab).
 The Care Network is accessible to faculty, staff and students.

 Distressed behaviors may include:

 - Significant changes in academic performance, work, or social activities

 - Sudden changes in alcohol or other drug usage

 - Changes in sleeping, eating, bathing, or other personal care routines

 - Increasingly withdrawn, volatile, tearful, or expressing hopelessness